 Ashtanga Vinyasa Yoga in the tradition of Sri K. Pattabhi Jois

 Ashtanga Vinyasa Yoga is an ancient practice to grow the physical, mental and spiritual body.
 It is a long lineage which goes back to the father of modern yoga, Tirumala Krishnamacharya who revolutionised how Yoga was taught.
-He believed that yoga could be used to prevent and heal diseases and he emphasised the therapeutic nature of yoga as a healing modality.
+He believed that yoga could be used to prevent and heal diseases and he emphasised the therapeutic nature of yoga as a healing modality for everyday people.

 Sri K. Pattabhi Jois met Krishnamarcharya when he was only 12 years old and immediately became his student.
 He dedicated his life to study with his teacher and was awarded a Professorship at the Sanskrit College of Mysore.
 In 1948 Pattabhi Jois established the Ashtanga Yoga Research Institute to teach yoga and to further continue his research on this system.
 The first Western student arrived in 1964 and only a few years later Nancy Gilgoff and David Williams found their way to Pattabhi Jois in 1973.
 A handful of students grew into thousands of people who traveled to Mysore to learn from Pattabhi Jois and soon Ashtanga Vinyasa Yoga was practiced all around the world.